 - Reflect on their beliefs and practices about teaching and learning

 - Develop an intervention to address an identified problem area for student learning

-TASL is open to Penn State faculty of any rank/status who are currently teaching or who have done so recently.
+TASL is open to Penn State faculty or staff of any rank/status who are currently teaching or who have done so recently.
 Those with no previous teaching experience should take the Instructional Foundations Series.

 There is no required textbook.
 Brief, weekly readings will be provided in Canvas instead.

 Here's what past TASLers say about the course.

 "This experience enabled me to gain resources, receive feedback, and force me to re-think what I was doing and to make intentional, concentrated efforts to improve my instruction."

 "I enjoyed participating in the course and learned much from not only the material presented in the course, but also from the design of the course itself."